In this article you will find the following:

 Download one thing at a time

 It might sound obvious, but it’s worth mentioning.
 The more things you download at once, the slower each of those downloads will be.
 As we said earlier, you can’t exceed the available bandwidth of your internet connection or network.
 Rather than download lots of files at the same time, download one at a time.
-You can do this manually, or you can use browser addons like DownThemAll! to queue up downloads automatically.

 Use an ad blocker